 The School Psychology program at Fairfield University is a 63-credit program approved by the National Association of School Psychologists (NASP).
 The tripartite model of school psychology espoused by the program includes consultation, assessment, and direct and indirect intervention.
-The program is shaped by the belief that school psychologists are best prepared when they are instilled with a scientist/practitioner problem-solving orientation, encouraged to think reflectively, motivated to intervene at the primary prevention level, and inspired to be proactive agents of change.
+The program is shaped by the beliefs that school psychologists are best prepared when they are instilled with a scientist/practitioner problem-solving orientation, encouraged to think reflectively, motivated to intervene at the primary prevention level, inspired to be proactive agents of change, and taught to respect diversity and advocate for social justice.
 There is a special emphasis on self-care to insure optimal learning and practice in the field.
 Throughout the program, candidates develop and integrate who they are as individuals with their emerging professional identity.
 Candidates evolve as professionals through classroom experiences and opportunities to apply their growing knowledge and skills in school and mental health settings.
-The program culminates in an internship experience, consisting of 1200 hours.
+The program culminates in an internship experience, consisting of 1200+ hours.
 Throughout the program, candidates develop portfolios documenting their personal and professional growth, which assist them in finding employment.
 To be endorsed for state certification, a student must complete both the Master of Arts (MA) degree and Sixth Year Certificate (SYC) requirements.
 Upon completing the MA, students must submit a formal application for entry into the SYC program.
 Those wishing to enter the program initially at the SYC level must hold a relevant master's degree, have a GPA of at least 3.00, and must complete a minimum of 30 credits at Fairfield University.

 Admission to the School Psychology Program